When and why should I replace my running socks?

-Looking after your feet is a number one priority for any runner and whilst we spend a great deal of £'s on running shoes, tracking there usage and ensuring we replace them in a timely manner, this is not the normal case for our running socks.
+Looking after your feet is a number one priority for any runner and whilst we spend a great deal time researching and then investing hundreds of £'s on our running shoes, we often neglect the product we wear between our feet and trainers.

 So do we pay the same attention to our running socks?

 Along with our running shoes our sports socks wear out too.
 Sports socks are more durable than a casual sock but we are asking a lot more of them during our workouts.
 Sports socks are designed to give extra support and cushioning to key areas of the foot, therefore any loss of thread or structure over time and use will have a negative effect on the performance of the sock.

 There is no hard or fast rule or a useful mileage, each runner strikes the ground differently, with some runners reporting 1000's of miles from a single pair.
 And this is the same for socks, foot shape can cause shorter life expectancy for your running socks too.
 But we can be aware of key signs that tell us it's time to replace our socks;